Home Buying Resources & Programs for Teachers in Canada

 - HELOC.
 A home equity line of credit (HELOC) is a type of revolving credit.
 This means that, once qualified, you can borrow money, pay it back, and borrow it again, up to a maximum credit limit.
 HELOCs typically allow for interest-only payments, which may seem like a good option but, as with any loan, you should have a plan in place to pay it off in full so that you don’t keep paying interest.
 Helpful links:

 - Capitalization.
 Your financial institution may allow you to add late payments to your mortgage principal.
 This is often referred to as capitalization.
 Typically, you can only use this option once during the life of your mortgage.
 Your financial institution may allow you to capitalize: missed mortgage payments and interest; property tax payments; utility bills; property repair costs; condo fees; and other outstanding charges.
 This option can, however, significantly increase the amount you owe on your mortgage.
 With the capitalization option, your mortgage payments are modified to reflect the increase in your mortgage principal.
 This means your mortgage payments can be higher.
-Helpful link:
+Helpful link:10 things for lenders to think about when capitalizing interest;

 - Sale by Borrow Plan.
 With this plan, your financial institution allows you to sell your property for fair market value to a third party.
 You continue to live in your home while it’s for sale (typically 90 days or less).
 During this time, you agree to occupy and maintain the home.
 You may also be required to continue making payments or partial payments toward the mortgage.